SnowSky’s first flagship IEM is the spiritual successor to the FD7

 If you are interested in finding more information about this product, you can find it at the official FiiO product page.
 Note that at the time of writing the Oak Nano had not yet been officially released.

-The FiiO SnowSky Oak Nano is expected to retail for $499.
+The FiiO SnowSky Oak Nano retails for $449.

 I have been using the Oak Nano as my main daily driver IEM for 2 weeks now, fully each day to get a more complete picture of its character than say an evening listening can provide.
-The first week confirmed some expectations and shifted a few others — in particular, this is a different tuning than the original FD7, while that IEM had a natural slightly V-shaped tuning, but the tuning on the Oak Nano is more inline with some recent FiiO IEMs, I guess more like a modern FiiO ‘House Sound’.
+The first week confirmed some expectations and shifted a few others — in particular, this is a different tuning than the original FD7, while that IEM had a natural slightly V-shaped tuning, but the tuning on the Oak Nano is more inline with some recent FiiO IEMs, I guess more like a modern, more refined version of FiiO ‘House Sound’ — maybe think of it as a better FD15.

-But before I get into the sound, lets have a look at the very nice unboxing experience:
+But before I get into the sound signature, let’s have a look at the very nice unboxing experience:

 Unboxing and Packaging